-The main issue with biking in Viñales is that the road you will bike on tend to get very muddy in places, and as such slippery.
+The main issue with biking in Viñales is that the roads you will bike on tend to get very muddy in places, and as such slippery.
 You will go up and down hills a lot, so a minimum level of fitness is recommended.
-The good news is that you can now count on e-bikes, so you have all the fun and none of the hassle.
-You can book your Vinales e-bike tour here.

 Hike to Los Aquaticos

-Viñales Valley is among the best places in Cuba to go hiking.
+Viñales Valley is among the best places to go hiking in Cuba.
 There are several trails in the area, and you can mix and match them as you like to follow your taste and interests.
 Whichever you do, make sure to go by the mogotes and visit some of the many caves.

 Another good hike is the one that goes through Palmarito Valley, where you can admire the best tobacco plantations in the country.